 I was enthralled by the gorgeous views.
 Over here, people were just sitting or rolling about on the sand, taking photos.
 We’re actually here to wait for more Land Cruisers to arrive (groups from the same tour company).
 Of course, I had to take photos for Instagram and my blog =D

 Dune-bashing – Land Cruisers in Teams

 When all the cars arrived, the actual dune-bashing began!
 The cars move in a trail, one after another.
 Ours was the third, which gave us great views.
 I’m sure these sand-dunes change according to the wind, so I have no idea how the lead car’s driver recognize the way!
 Anyway,

 Dune-bashing was super fun!

 The Land Cruisers stopped at a camel farm.
-Truth was, this safari tour had been booked by our expat friend, so the rest of us had no idea about the safari itinerary.
-I had no idea why all these camels were here and why they’re all standing in a circle!
+Truth was, this safari tour had been booked by our expat friend, so the rest of us had no idea about the actual safari itinerary.
+In fact, I still don’t know which desert we were at.
+I also had no idea why all these camels were here and why they’re all standing in a circle!
 All I knew was, the ground was full of camel poop. 😂

 Check out this dune-bashing video I shared on Instagram!

 Sign up for TPW newsletter!